prep-gh/flowcrypt-docs/_pages/help/raq.md

 Messages sent between people who use encryption don't expire, because they are delivered over email like any other message, plus typically encrypted in a more secure way.

 For more details and screenshots see [Sending and receiving encrypted email](/docs/guide/send-and-receive/index.html).

+## Uninstall FlowCrypt

+You can remove the extension from Chrome or Firefox (by right-clicking the icon in your browser and choosing `Remove Extension` or `Remove from Chrome`).
+Google access tokens are stored in your browser locally, and will be removed with the extension.

+{{ "browser/remove-from-chrome" | screenshot }}

+## Deleting account

+If you have not enabled the 30 day trial and have not subsribed for a paid subscription, you don't have any account with us.
+We only create accounts when needed for billing purposes.
+To have your account deleted, please email `human@flowcrypt.com`.

+Google permission tokens are removed along with the app when you [uninstall FlowCrypt](#uninstall-flowcrypt).
+You can also revoke the access tokens at [https://myaccount.google.com/permissions{{site.data.i.external}}](https://myaccount.google.com/permissions).

+If you don't plan to continue using encryption, you can [hide your public key records{{site.data.i.external}}](https://flowcrypt.com/attester/update-public-keys?intention=delete).